 -Spring and fall can turn cold with little warning and October and April are most likely to see the first or last flakes.

 -Winter snows on the Parkway can be deep snowy weather can last for weeks.

 -Parkway signs warn motorists to "Avoid Parkway in Fog, Snow, and Ice."

 -The Parkway often closes gates to deny access in snow and ice.
 If sudden snow or icing occurs, safely exit the Parkway to public highways

 For details on road closures and weather, camping, activities, bloom and foliage updates, referral to office numbers, request brochures, and more, call the Parkway information line, 828-298-0398, or visit the website of the Blue Ridge Parkway.

 For the best coverage of Boone trails on and off the Parkway, pick up FalconGuides' "Hiking the Blue Ridge Parkway" or "Best Easy Day Hikes Blue Ridge Parkway," by Randy Johnson, both just published in brand new 2010 editions in time for the Parkway's 75th anniversary.

-Zoom in close on the map below (use the plus sign and directional arrows at upper left, or repeatedly double click near, but not on, the map symbols).
-You can literally see the parking lots for Parkway destinations in this guide.
 Click any map symbol and information packed balloons pop up to describe locations all along the route.
 In the map balloons, click "Directions" to add your address and get step-by-step directions to Parkway locations from wherever you are.
 Start in the north, follow the road south, for a local's introduction to your own Boone-area Parkway adventure.